-Ćurčić et al. (2019) proved that there is no difference in using light or warm light especially in the morning with the presence of an interior space naturally well lighted, but if there is a need for it Warm light colors are known to give those relaxing vibes, while blue light color is proved to be best in post stress relaxation when compared to white light , It is even recommended to be used for a short while before starting any negotiation , making it a perfect choice to use in offices and meeting rooms .
-Regarding cooler color lights, despite it helping increasing focus and makes the brain work with more speed (Souza 2019) , it has proven to have negative impact especially on people who are suffering from panic disorder (Bossini et al., 2005).
+Ćurčić et al. (2019) proved that there is no difference in using light or warm light especially in the morning with the presence of an interior space naturally well lighted, but if there is a need for it; warm light colors are known to give those relaxing vibes, while blue light color is proved Dr.Sarah Nabih Nasif Farag Designing interior spaces for hyperthyroid patients in hot climates.

+(A sustainable and energy efficient approach - Applying on an office space design) · lSpecial issue (1) ·Nov2024 to be best in post stress relaxation when compared to white light; it is even recommended to be used for a short while before starting any negotiation , making it a perfect choice to use in offices and meeting rooms.
+Regarding cooler color lights, despite helping in increasing focus and making the brain work faster (Souza 2019), it has been proven to have negative impact especially on people who are suffering from panic disorder (Bossini et al., 2005).
 Based on the previous, it was initially concluded that (Author 2024):

 • Several light options should be available for the preference reason as well as for different tasks, so when relaxation is needed, warm light can be a success, while when a task needing concentration or negotiation skills required, blue light is a winner.
-Yet when using warm light, cooler paints should be used in the interior space in order to keep the balance and do not make the interior space feel warmer than it is.
+Yet when using warm light, cooler paints should be used in the interior space in order to keep the balance and not to make the interior space feels warmer than it is.